-Chris Thoreau holds a BSc.
-(Hons.) in Agroecology from the University of British Columbia (UBC) where his focus was on soils, urban farming, and plant breeding.
-Currently working on expanding the viability of urban farming in Vancouver, he has worked on uniting these areas of study to help increase the sustainability of urban food production.
+Chris Thoreau is a professional agrologist (PAg) with a BSc.
+(Hons.) in Agroecology from the University of British Columbia (UBC) where his focus was on soils, urban farming, and small-scale plant breeding and seed production.
+He is currently working on his Master’s degree at UBC exploring the contribution local seed makes to local food systems.

-Chris was a founding member of the Vancouver Food Pedalers Cooperative, an urban farming business focused on growing sunflower shoots, wheatgrass and other soil-grown microgreens for local markets, restaurants, and grocers.
-Now in it’s ninth year, the business is a profitable and respected contribution to the local food chain.
-The Food Pedalers distribute all their food by bicycle.
-Chris left the Food Pedalers in August 2017 but still works with them as a consultant.
+Chris was a founding member of the Vancouver Food Pedalers Cooperative, an urban farming business focused on growing sunflower shoots, wheatgrass and other soil-grown microgreens for local markets, restaurants, and grocers, distributing all their products by bicycle.
+The Food Pedalers microgreens production model has been used by growers all over the world to build a successful microgreens business.

 Prior to his time in Vancouver, Chris operated Influence Organics – a small Certified Organic farm on Vancouver Island.
 Here he utilized no-till soil management techniques in conjunction with permaculture principles to grow a variety of food for local markets, restaurants, and CSAs.
 He simultaneously spent six years volunteering and working with the Victoria Compost Education Centre as the on-site gardener, while also developing and teaching workshops for the public.

 During his time in Victoria, Chris also contributed to other community initiatives.
 He spent two years on the IOPA board of directors and as a member of the IOPA certification committee.
 He has also sat on the board of the Moss Street Market and the Society for Organic Urban Land Care.
 He has helped organize and host a number of community events including workshops, conferences, and farm tours.
 Chris is also an IOIA trained organic inspector.